-The ISP is written by the case manager (CM) and developed by the participant with support from the Interdisciplinary Team (IDT).
-The IDT typically includes DD Waiver providers selected by the participant, the participant's guardian or family (as applicable), natural supports, external providers, and any other individuals the participant chooses to include.
-The participant and/or guardian selects the date, time, and location of the IDT meeting, ensuring convenience and accessibility.

-IDT meetings occur at least annually and additionally whenever there is a change in the participant's condition or circumstances.
+Interdisciplinary Team (IDT) meetings are held to develop the person-centered ISP.
+The ISP is written by the Nurse Case Manager (NCM) and developed by the individual with support from their IDT.
+The IDT typically includes MF Waiver providers selected by the individual, as well as any other persons the individual, guardian, or family chooses to include (e.g., natural supports, friends, or other professionals).
+Planning meetings occur at least annually and additionally as needed when there is a change in the individual's condition or circumstances.
+Meetings are scheduled at times and locations convenient to the individual.